Where To Buy

 Burton AK 3L Hover 2014 - 2011 Review by The Good Ride

 The Burton AK 3L Hover Jacket is up at the pinnacle of snowboard gear technical outerwear and its price acknowledges this.
-Yeah $569! and that is not a typo.
-The Burton AK 3L is bombproof technical shell and right up there in the Arcteryx category of well made jackets.
-Just like most jackets the AK Line it’s really hard to knock.
+Yeah, $569! and that is not a typo.
+The Burton AK 3L is a bombproof technical shell and right up there in the Arcteryx category of well-made jackets.
+Just like most jackets the AK Line, it’s really hard to knock.